Chad Mustard

-Chad Anthony Mustard (born October 8, 1977) is an American former professional football tight end and offensive guard.
-He played college basketball and college football at North Dakota.
+Chad Anthony Mustard (born October 8, 1977) is an American former professional football player who was a tight end and offensive guard in the National Football League (NFL).
+He played college football and basketball for the North Dakota Fighting Hawks.

 Originally from Columbus, Nebraska, Mustard was an all-state basketball and football player at Scotus Central Catholic High School.
 At the University of North Dakota, Mustard began his college athletics career in basketball.
 In his senior year, Mustard earned All-American honors in a season where the North Dakota Fighting Sioux made the NCAA Division II Tournament.
 After his college basketball career, Mustard played at tight end for the North Dakota Fighting Sioux football team for two seasons, concluding his college football career with the 2001 NCAA Division II national championship.

 Undrafted in the 2002 NFL draft, Mustard began his professional football career with the Omaha Beef of the National Indoor Football League before signing with the NFL's Cleveland Browns later in 2002.
 After one season with the Rhein Fire of NFL Europe, Mustard made his NFL debut with the Browns in 2003.
 A foot injury prematurely ended his season in 2004, after which the Browns cut him in early 2005.
 After being signed with the Carolina Panthers in the 2005 preseason, Mustard played for the Denver Broncos from 2006 to 2008 before retiring from football.
 Since then, Mustard returned to Nebraska to work as a high school teacher, basketball coach, and real estate agent.